aserebryakov/aserebryakov.github.io/_posts/2024-11-04-no-default-in-switch.markdown

 ## Cons

-It can be overwhelming to implement if the `enum class` has a lot of values, and most of the values aren't used.
+ * It can be overwhelming to implement if the `enum class` has a lot of values, and most of the values aren't used.
+ * It requires your code to be compiled with `-Wall -Werror`, which may be problematic for legacy projects.

 ## Conclusion

 We are always taught to write a `default:` branch in all our `switch` statements.
-This is good general practice, but as we saw in this example, intentionally removing it can save the most precious resource we have — time.
+This is good general practice, but as we saw in this example, there are cases when removing it can help save time and avoid bug handling.

 ## Happy Coding!